scotec-Software-Solutions-AB/scotec_ssc/Source/Scotec.Ssc/Scotec.Identity.AzureActiveDirectory/readme.md

 - Support for silent and interactive authentication flows
 - Secure, persistent token caching
 - Integration with Azure SDK clients via TokenCredential
-- Configurable authentication options (client ID, tenant ID, scopes, token cache, refresh time)
+- Configurable authentication options (client ID, tenant ID, scopes, token cache)

 ## Usage
 Configure authentication options with your Azure AD application details and required scopes.
 Use the provided services to acquire tokens or integrate with Azure SDKs.